 It begins with the learner in the break room at work.
 While the instinct is to show the active shooter, it’s not how these situations typically unfold.
 Usually, you hear a noise or hear others yelling about the situation.
 We wanted to begin the course in the same way.
 As the learner, you hear a noise, you pick up your phone and begin capturing what unfolds.

 Since we wanted the video to be true to life, we intentionally chose to create footage that felt a little shaky, much like typical cell phone footage you see in high-stress situations.
 The video footage was taken with an iPhone using a specialty app.
 We used an iPad to view the video as we were filming, another iPad as our scene clapper, simple umbrella lighting, and an auxiliary audio recording device.
 These inexpensive, but effective pieces of equipment allowed us to stay within our budget while maintaining high-quality realism to create a memorable simulation.

 Throughout the course, the learner makes choices based on his reaction to the situation unfolding.
 While the experience and emotional response were important, so was building on the learner’s choices as he received more information.
 We replayed scenes for the learner with additional tips for reacting properly to the situation.
 We chose not to narrate the course, because in real life, you wouldn’t have someone saying, “You are in an active shooter situation.
 Will you run or hide?”
 We wanted the course to replicate anything the learner might do in a real situation.

 There was one concern though: would the learner be able to apply the information at any time, anywhere?
 Towards the end of the course, the learner must pause and look at her current environment.
 Then, she evaluates her immediate surroundings and determines where to run, where to hide, and what she could use to fight.
-By forcing learners to picture themselves in the situation, we increase the likelihood of building and retaining this “memory.”
+By forcing learners to picture themselves in the situation through video-based immersive e-learning, we increase the likelihood of building and retaining this “memory.”